-Incorporation for Real Estate Agents
+Incorporation for Real Estate Agents (updated July 8, 2020)

-In an effort to “create a stronger business environment”, the Ontario government introduced Bill 145, the Trust in Real Estate Services Act, in November 2019, which, if passed, would amend the REBBA to allow real estate professionals to incorporate and, therefore, potentially benefit from lower tax rates, tax deferrals, income splitting opportunities, and transfers of assets.
+In an effort to “create a stronger business environment”, the Ontario government passed Bill 145, the Trust in Real Estate Services Act, in March 2020, which amended the Real Estate and Business Brokers Act to allow real estate professionals to incorporate and, therefore, benefit from lower tax rates, tax deferrals, income splitting opportunities and transfers of assets.

-Real estate agents would only be taxed personally for the money paid out from the corporation, such as on dividends (where the corporation could then take advantage of the dividend tax credit) and on salaries (the payment of which would reduce the corporation’s income tax).
+Incorporated real estate agents would only be taxed personally for the money paid out from the corporation, such as on dividends (where the corporation could then take advantage of the dividend tax credit) and on salaries (the payment of which would reduce the corporation’s income tax).

-Opportunities for Income Splitting
+Opportunities for income splitting

 A corporation can pay a reasonable salary to employed family members for services provided, which would be a deductible expense for the corporation.
 Family members may also become shareholders of the corporation, subject to tax rules.

-Transfer of Assets
+Transfer of assets

-Any asset that a real estate agent owns personally can be transferred into the corporation, and funds can be withdrawn from the corporation tax-free up to a certain amount as a result of the transfer.
+Any asset that a real estate agent owns personally can be transferred into their corporation, and funds can be withdrawn from the corporation tax-free up to a certain amount as a result of the transfer.

 Incorporation comes with a variety of potential benefits, but it is important to be aware of the extra compliance requirements and administrative costs that come with incorporating such as filing a separate tax return for the corporation; maintaining accounting records and producing annual financial statements (which means potentially hiring an accountant); payroll remittances and Employer Health Tax and Workplace Safety and Insurance Board requirements for any employees; as well as legal costs associated with incorporating, preparing annual minutes and other filings required by the Business Corporations Act (Ontario).